londelec/leandcxmlman/source/sections/IEC10xsl/DITable.rst

    * :(attr):
      :val:     xxxx.1xxx
      :desc:    DI object will be **excluded** from General Interrogation response

+   * :attr:    Bit 5
+     :val:     xx0x.xxxx
+     :desc:    Use time tag of the **last** change event of the 2 single DI objects which are converted to double status information.
+In transition ON->INTER->OFF time tag of the INTER->OFF event will be used.

+   * :(attr):
+     :val:     xx1x.xxxx
+     :desc:    Use time tag of the **first** change event of the 2 single DI objects which are converted to double status information.
+In transition ON->INTER->OFF time tag of the ON->INTER event will be used.

    * :attr:    Bit 6
      :val:     x0xx.xxxx